johnandersen777/johnandersen777.github.io/content/redpill.md

 **TODO** Manifest Schema?

-Beast/Horsemen must be defeated to brint an end to the Apocalypse.
+Beasts/Horsemen must be defeated to bring an end to the Apocalypse.
 We must slaughter the beasts, they are our sacrifice.

 ```yaml
 index: